 - I have been using 2 to 3 grams of fresh turmeric root per shot serving.
 This is the quantity experts suggest.

 - Raw and boiled turmeric each have their own benefits.
 If you do not prefer raw turmeric shots, you may boil the sliced turmeric root first.
-Experts suggest boiling for better absorption.
+Experts suggest boiling for a short duration for better absorption.

 - Too much turmeric can cause side effects like nose bleeds, stomach cramps, constipation etc. So be cautious if you consume it regularly, for over 5 days.